-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit Assessment Feedback:

 Students will receive feedback on their coursework, together with a model answer, within three weeks of submission.

 Feedback for the examination will be released via the exam feedback form.